Akram668/Myfulltemplate/README.md

 4. Evidence-based information: The webpage will provide reliable and accurate information about the artifact, based on credible historical sources and references.
 5. Contact information: The webpage will include contact information, such as an email address or a contact form, for visitors to get in touch with the website owner for any inquiries or feedback.

+Header:
+- Logo or site name
+- Navigation menu (Home, About, Timeline, Gallery, Contact)

+Main Content:
+- Hero section with a large heading and a brief introduction to the webpage
+- Information section with evidence-based facts and details about the artifact
+- Image supporting the facts
+- gallery of other work from the artist

+Footer:
+- Contact information
+- Social media links
+- Copyright information

  Future features:
 Future features:
 - Interactive timeline: Instead of a static timeline, I willl be adding an interactive timeline that allows users to click on different events to learn more about them, or to zoom in/out to explore different time periods in more detail.